VHRanger/CSRGraph/README.md

 # Gotchas

 **All graphs are directed**.
 We support undirected graphs by adding "return edges" on each edge.
-You'll find CSRGraph's efficient memory use and fast methods makes up for this design.
+The only issue is that this doubles the number of edges.
+You'll generally find CSRGraph's efficient memory use and fast methods makes up for this design.

 **4.2B Node limit**.
 You can't currently have more nodes than `UINT32_MAX` (around 4.2billion) -- you'll run out of node IDs.
 You can have as many edges as will fit in RAM however.